Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **6. Confirm and Send**

-After reviewing and approving the vote's details using your Ledger device, you'll have a third and final opportunity to review the vote transaction's details before broadcasting it to the network.
+After reviewing and approving the vote details using your Ledger device, you'll have a third and final opportunity to review the vote transaction details before broadcasting it to the network.

 If everything looks good and you'd like to proceed with voting, click the ‘**Send**’ button as shown below.